GrandpaBear/CribLife/README.md

+Status - Still under development.
+To Dos:
+- Break up server.js into api, data (dao, model), and serializer folders for coding scalability
+- Requires more REST APIs to be written to allow full usage.
+- Use JWT

 # CribLife
 Welcome to CribLife!
 A MERN-based web application that allows groups of students to promote and sublet their place together, as well as looking for the right home to sublet from.
 ![Alt Text](https://github.com/GrandpaBear/CribLife/blob/master/img/criblife.png)